joinnextblock/attn-protocol/NIP-X1.md

 `draft` `mandatory`

 ## Abstract
-NIP-X1 defines the core decentralized protocol for content promotion on Nostr, establishing standardized event kinds and communication patterns between participants.
+NIP-X1 defines the core decentralized protocol for content PROMOTION on Nostr, establishing standardized event kinds and communication patterns between participants.
 The protocol establishes a market-driven system connecting PROMOTERS who wish to promote content with PROMOTION VIEWERS who are willing to view it, facilitated by BILLBOARD verification nodes.
 This foundation enables a transparent, decentralized alternative to traditional advertising systems while preserving Nostr's core principles of user sovereignty and decentralization.

 ## Protocol Components